bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

   - To qualify for supporting this feature, the wallet must be able to receive SegWit transactions (with either Bech32 format or legacy format addresses).

-* taproot: Taproot is a 2021 upgrade to Bitcoin's output scripts, using the bech32m address format.
-These addresses are also known as 'bc1p addresses'.
-  Supporting bech32 ('bc1q addresses') does not imply support for Taproot; some bitcoin wallets and services do not yet support sending or receiving to Taproot addresses.
+* taproot: Taproot is a 2021 protocol upgrade that improves Bitcoin's privacy, efficiency, and scripting flexibility, introducing Schnorr signatures.
+Taproot uses the bech32m address format, also known as 'bc1p addresses'.
+Some bitcoin wallets and services do not yet support sending or receiving to Taproot addresses.

-  - To qualify for supporting this feature, the wallet must be able to send and receive Taproot (bc1p) format addresses.
-This does not need to be the default receive address format, but it should be easy and obvious for users to generate a Taproot format receive address.
+  - To qualify for supporting this feature, the wallet must be able to send and receive Bech32m (bc1p) format addresses.
+This does not need to be the default receive address format, but it should be easy and obvious for users to generate a Bech32m format receive address.

 Assignment of the features are done below the `screenshot` field and assigning multiple features can be done like so, for example: